 The prices for electricity generated from most of OPG's baseload hydroelectric facilities and all of the nuclear facilities that it operates are determined by the OEB based on a forecast cost of service methodology.
 The regulated prices remain in effect until the effective date of the OEB's next payment amounts order.
-As with any regulated price established using a forecast cost of service methodology, there is an inherent risk that the prices established by the regulated operations to earn the allowed rate of return.
+As with any regulated price established using a forecast cost of service methodology, there is an inherent risk that the prices established by the regulator may not provide for recovery of all actual costs incurred by the regulated operations, or allow the regulated operations to earn the allowed rate of return.